-ACAUTION The high engine temperature switch will shut down the engine in an overheat condition only if the coolant level is high enough to contact the switch.
-Loss of coolant will allow engine to overheat without shutdown protection, thereby causing severe damage to the engine.
-It is imperative that adequate engine coolant levels be maintained for operation integrity of the cooling system and coolant shutdown protection.
+ACAUTION The high engine temperature cutoff will shut down the engine in an overheat condition only if the coolant level is sufficiently high to physically contact the shutdown switch.
+Loss of coolant will allow engine to overheat without protection of shutdown device, thereby causing severe damage to the engine.
+It is therefore imperative that adequate engine coolant levels be maintained for operational integrity of the cooling system and engine coolant overheat shutdown protection.